BOOX Palma 2 vs Palma 2 Pro

-Shared strengths of BOOX Palma 2 and Palma 2 Pro
+Shared Features of BOOX Palma 2 and Palma 2 Pro

 Both devices share many of the advantages that make them compelling choices, especially if you’re after a compact, smartphone‑sized e‑paper reading tool: